cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * A. Response with predicted `ChainID`ContractResultStateRoot, which is a hamt cbor.cid.
 * B. Collect votings from chain peers to find the chainid's safety state root.
 * C. File Downloader.
-* D. Reponse to downloader the fileAMT trie.
+* D. Reponse to fileAMT request.

 ## Tries
 On community chain: